gbroiles/Python-Keycounter/README.md

-# Python-Keylogger
+# Python-Keycounter
-A python keylogger to capture keystrokes and send an email of logs information periodically.
+A python program that counts keystrokes.